-We have no ownership interest in our principal VIEs Gamease, Guanyou Gamespace, Shanghai ICE (which is a wholly-owned subsidiary of Gamease), and Wuhan Baina Information and we conduct most of our operations and generate substantially all of our revenues through contractual arrangements that our indirect subsidiaries Beijing AmazGame Age Internet Technology Co., Ltd., or AmazGame, Beijing Changyou Gamespace Software Technology Co., Ltd., or Gamespace, and Baina Zhiyuan (Beijing) Technology Co., Ltd., or Beijing Baina Technology, entered into with Gamease, Guanyou Gamespace, and Wuhan Baina Information, respectively, and their shareholders.
-Such contractual arrangements are designed to provide us with effective control over Gamease, Guanyou Gamespace, Shanghai ICE and Wuhan Baina Information.
+We have no ownership interest in our principal VIEs Gamease, Guanyou Gamespace, and Shanghai ICE (which is a wholly-owned subsidiary of Gamease) and we conduct most of our operations and generate substantially all of our revenues through contractual arrangements that our indirect subsidiaries Beijing AmazGame Age Internet Technology Co., Ltd. ("AmazGame") and Beijing Changyou Gamespace Software Technology Co., Ltd. ("Gamespace") entered into with Gamease and Guanyou Gamespace, respectively, and their shareholders.
+Such contractual arrangements are designed to provide us with effective control over Gamease, Guanyou Gamespace and Shanghai ICE.
 See "Related Party Transactions" in Item 7 of this annual report for a description of these contractual arrangements.
-We depend on Gamease, Guanyou Gamespace, Shanghai ICE and Wuhan Baina Information, directly or through their subsidiaries, to hold and maintain certain licenses and permits necessary and material for our online game business and for our operation of the 17173.com Website and the Dolphin Browser.
-Gamease, Guanyou Gamespace, Shanghai ICE, and Wuhan Baina Information, directly or through their subsidiaries, collectively own all of the key necessary intellectual property, facilities and other assets relating to the operation of our online games, the 17173.com Website and the Dolphin Browser that are not owned directly by our subsidiaries, and employ personnel for the operation and distribution of our online games, the 17173.com Website and the Dolphin Browser that are not employed directly by our subsidiaries.
+We depend on Gamease, Guanyou Gamespace and Shanghai ICE, directly or through their subsidiaries, to hold and maintain certain licenses and permits necessary and material for our online game business and for our operation of the 17173.com Website.
+Gamease, Guanyou Gamespace and Shanghai ICE, directly or through their subsidiaries, collectively own all of the key necessary intellectual property, facilities and other assets relating to the operation of our online games and the 17173.com Website that are not owned directly by our subsidiaries, and employ personnel for the operation and distribution of our online games and the 17173.com Website that are not employed directly by our subsidiaries.

-These contractual arrangements may not be as effective in providing us with control over Gamease, Guanyou Gamespace, Shanghai ICE and Wuhan Baina Information as direct ownership.
-For example, if we had direct ownership of Gamease, Guanyou Gamespace, Shanghai ICE and Wuhan Baina Information, we would be able to exercise our rights as a shareholder to effect changes in their boards of directors, which in turn could effect changes at the management level.
-Due to our VIE structure, we have to rely on contractual rights to effect control and management of Gamease, Guanyou Gamespace, Shanghai ICE and Wuhan Baina Information, which exposes us to the risk of potential breach of contract by the shareholders of Gamease, Guanyou Gamespace and Wuhan Baina Information.
-In addition, as each of Gamease, Guanyou Gamespace and Wuhan Baina Information is owned by its respective shareholders, it may be difficult for us to change our corporate structure if such shareholders refuse to cooperate with us.
+These contractual arrangements may not be as effective in providing us with control over Gamease, Guanyou Gamespace and Shanghai ICE as direct ownership.
+For example, if we had direct ownership of Gamease, Guanyou Gamespace and Shanghai ICE, we would be able to exercise our rights as a shareholder to effect changes in their boards of directors, which in turn could effect changes at the management level.
+Due to our VIE structure, we have to rely on contractual rights to effect control and management of Gamease, Guanyou Gamespace and Shanghai ICE, which exposes us to the risk of potential breach of contract by the shareholders of Gamease and Guanyou Gamespace.
+In addition, as each of Gamease and Guanyou Gamespace is owned by its respective shareholders, it may be difficult for us to change our corporate structure if such shareholders refuse to cooperate with us.
 Furthermore, if the shareholders of any of our principal VIEs were involved in proceedings that had an adverse impact on their shareholder interests in such VIE or on our ability to enforce relevant contracts related to the VIE structure, our business would be adversely affected.